gradle/gradle/design-docs/unified-configuration-and-task-model.md

 The implementation should be able to detect and report on typos and predicates that will never match anything.

+## Enforce model rule inputs and outputs

+- Model rule uses an object which is not a declared input
+- Model rule mutates an object which is not a declared output
+- Model element is mutated after it is closed
+- Integration with old DSL.

+## Plugins use model rules to define implicit tasks

+Replace usages of `TaskContainerInternal.addPlaceholderAction()`

 ## User discovers which model elements are available

 - Add some command-line and HTML reporting tasks that can present the model, or parts of the model, to the user.